Home

 Standard Drafting Procedures:

-Drawings were the domain of Drafters.
-You were trained in all the standard drafting procedures.
-At Boeing you had to know all procedures before you started working in the company, we had many design standards and manuals that were unique to Boeing.
-Like, you never showed the bolt, screw, nut or any fastener, they were shown as a cross on the drawing.
-You had to try to match the print on the existing drawing.
-So we, as drafters proceeded to create drawings with the close scrutiny of the design/drawing checker or engineer.
-No engineer beside the new engineer would do drawings.
-Basically the tools of the job were a drafting board, mechanical pencils, compass, triangles and maybe a drafting machine.
+Drawings were the domain of the Drafting Group.
+Draftsman were trained in all the standard drafting procedures.
+At Boeing you had to know all procedures before you started working in the company, we had many design standards and manuals (The Boeing Junior Design Manual) that were unique to Boeing.
+Like, you never showed detail of a bolt, screw, nut or any fastener, they were shown as a centerline crosshair on the drawing.
+You had to try to match the printing on the existing drawing.
+So we proceeded to create drawings based on universal and company standards under the close scrutiny of the design/drawing checker or lead engineer.
+No engineer, beside the new engineer, did drawings.
+Basically the tools of the job were a drafting board, mechanical pencils or pens, scale, compass, a variety of templates, French curves, splines, triangles and maybe a drafting machine.
+Many of those tools actually drove the standardization of the design.

-The Drawing provided all the data required to create the part.
+The Drawing provided all the information required to create and inspect the part.
 Part verification???
 It was all recorded on an ADCN (Advanced Drawing Change Notice) or on the DCN (Drawing Change Notice) Drawing Revision.
 Many companies call these ECO (Engineering Change Orders).
 Simply, clear concise document control.

-I am not going into another history of CAD (I am sure to your relief).
-TECH-NET has been selling and supporting CAD/CAM hardware and software and providing engineering services for over 22 years.
+I am not going into another history of 3D CAD (I am sure to your relief).
+TECH-NET has been selling and supporting 3D CAD/CAM hardware and software and providing engineering services for over 32 years.
 I have seen it all.

 Standard Drafting Procedures: